segment-integrations/analytics-ios-integration-amplitude/Example/Pods/Amplitude-iOS/README.md

 ### SSL pinning ###
 The SDK includes support for SSL pinning, but it is undocumented and recommended against unless you have a specific need.
 Please contact Amplitude support before you ship any products with SSL pinning enabled so that we are aware and can provide documentation and implementation help.

+### iOS Extensions ###
+The SDK allows for tracking in iOS Extensions.
+Follow the [Setup instructions](https://github.com/amplitude/amplitude-ios#setup).
+In Step 6, instead of initializing the SDK in `application:didFinishLaunchingWithOptions:`, you initialize the SDK in your extension's `viewDidLoad` method.

+Couple of things to note:

+1. The `viewDidLoad` method will get called every time your extension is opened.
+This means that our SDK's `initializeApiKey` method will get called every single time; however, that's okay since it will safely ignore subsequent calls after the first one.
+If you want you can protect the initialization with something like a dispatch_once block.

+2. Our definition of sessions was intended for an application use case.
+Depending on your expected extension use case, you might want to not enable `trackingSessionEvents`, or extend the `minTimeBetweenSessionsMillis` to be longer than 5 minutes.
+You should experiment with these 2 settings to get your desired session definition.

+3. Also, you may want to decrease `eventUploadPeriodSeconds` to something shorter than 30 seconds to upload events at shorter intervals if you don't expect users to keep your extension open that long.
+You can also manually call `[[Amplitude instance] uploadEvents];` to manually force an upload.

+Here is a simple [demo application](https://github.com/amplitude/iOS-Extension-Demo) showing how to instrument the iOS SDK in an extension.

+### Debug Logging ###
+By default only critical errors are logged to console.
+To enable debug logging, change `AMPLITUDE_DEBUG` from `0` to `1` at the top of the Objective-C file you wish to examine.

+Error messages are printed by default.
+To disable error logging, change `AMPLITUDE_LOG_ERRORS` from `1` to `0` in `Amplitude.m`.